-The Head Teacher, or a person nominated by the Head Teacher, will oversee and liaise with Health Services, Social Care and other relevant professionals working with pupils in the school.
+The Head Teacher, or a person nominated by the Head Teacher which could be the SENDCO, will oversee and liaise with Health Services, Social Care and other relevant professionals working with pupils in the school.
 Health Care planning will follow the protocol agreed by Health and Education.
 The Head Teacher, or nominated person, will ensure that staff has relevant training and there are procedures in place to support pupils.